aman-chahar/RAG-to-chat-with-PDFs/README.md

 Streamlit web app to chat with PDFs: https://rag-to-chat-with-pdfs-pebup6bxo7kpx2bzdfajnq.streamlit.app/

 This code is a Streamlit web application designed to interactively analyze and answer questions based on text extracted from PDF files using Google Generative AI (Gemini) and a conversational question-answering model.

-Let's break down the code step by step:
+**Code step by step:**

 1. **Imports**:
     - `streamlit`: Library for creating interactive web applications.